hands holding a mobile phone

 • In an emergency dial 999 and advise that you need to report a sexual assault and would like to speak to one of their specially trained officers.

-• To report a crime (non-emergency) directly to the police, call the police non-emergency number 101
+• To report a crime (non-emergency) directly to the police, use their online form or call the police non-emergency number 101

 • If you would prefer to initially speak to a police officer somewhere other than your place of residence, ask for this when you call.